Best Router For Virgin Media

 If you’ve struggled with slow downloads on your Virgin Media broadband service, you might wonder if their Hub (whichever version) is the best router for virgin media.
 Do Virgin provide the best router for their own service?
 No, they don’t – so which is the best router for Virgin Media then?
 I’m using the Netgear R6260 and it’s been rock solid for the past 2 years now.
 Here’s how I did it.

 Updated for 2022: The R6260 is very hard to come by in 2022, even second hand.
 I do have it on good authority that the Netgear R7800 Nighthawk X4S is every bit as good, in fact on paper it actually looks better.
 So when my 6260 gives up, that’s what I’ll be getting 🙂

 So, this article is based on my own experience.
 It may be that yours differs.
-I am a Virgin fibre customer and I’ve had really good service for the past year.
+I am a Virgin fibre customer and I’ve had really good service for the past two and a half years.
 That is to say, I’ve had no outages and never had to call their customer service team.

 That was, until I renewed my contract for another 18 months.
 Then it all went to pot.
 My internet connection became ridiculously unreliable, dropping every couple of days.
 YouTube, Netflix and Amazon Prime were just unusable at times because it kept dropping out.